CCCSBuffet/pk_do_not_be_afraid/regs/backup.md

 ## `x19` through `x28`

 These registers are free for you to use **but** if you modify them, you **must** preserve them.

+## `x8`, `x16` through `x18` and `x29`

+While these registers *are* general purpose registers and you *can* use them, compilers use these to facilitate certain functions they do including easing the use of a debugger.
+If you're flitting back and forth from assembly language to higher level languages you might think about avoiding their use. `x29` in particular is known as the `frame pointer` and is used for debugging.
+It will be explained in more detail elsewhere.

 ## Restatement